-The very first “Meeting The Dull Men of Great Britain” road-trip adventure is coming soon to Lossul.com.
-If you’d like to be the first to be notified when it’s published, and if you’d like to be kept up to date with all the latest DMC Adventure news then please sign up to the Lossul.com newsletter mailing list by following this link.
+The first “Meeting The Dull Men of Great Britain” road-trip adventure is now available on Lossul.com.
+You can read the feature by clicking here.
+If you’d like to be kept up to date with all the latest DMC Adventure news then please sign up to the Lossul.com newsletter mailing list by following this link.
 You are free to unsubscribe at any time.

 What do you think about roundabouts?
 Do you appreciate the merits of telegraph poles?
 Have you ever had an urge to visit multiple railway stations?
 Have you ever looked at a radio and wondered what’s inside it, and why?
 And do you ever have the over-whelming urge to play crazy golf?
 Do you now feel a little differently about the subject of boredom and dullness?
 Are you going to let your inner dullard out a little more?
 And is there anything that you’d like to ask which either myself or the readers could help answer?
 Please feel free to leave your comments below so we can get a conversation started.